 The American Society of Interior Designers is the largest professional organization for designers, with numerous student chapters at colleges throughout the country.
-The organization sponsors Career Days, scholarship programs, Design Houses and mentor programs, all of which allow students to interact with professionals and keep informed on current trends.
-Our students have received many scholarships and awards.
+The organization sponsors Career Days, scholarship programs, Design Houses, and mentor programs, allowing students to interact with professionals and keep informed on current trends.
+Our students have received many scholarships and awards from ASID.